-11. Physicians should be aware that the risk of FGM might be a justification for overriding patient confidentiality, and allow disclosure to social or other relevant services to protect a child from serious harm.
-[1] FGM can be classified into four types: clitoridectomy, excision, infibulation and other harmful procedures such as pricking, piercing, incising, scraping and cauterizing the genital area.
+11. Physicians should be aware that the risk of FGM might be a justification overriding patient confidentiality, and allow disclosure to social or other relevances to protect a child from serious harm. fo in • [1] FGM can be classified into four types: clitoridectomy, excision, infibulation and other harm procedures such as pricking, piercing, incising, scraping and cauterizing the genital area. fu